Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 You’ll ascend a few steps at the 0.9-mile mark, then the trail is pretty calm and relaxed for a while.
 A simple walk through the woods.

 At this point, you’re pretty much done with steps.
-At the 2.1-mile mark, get ready for a half-dozen switchbacks to help manage the ascent to Tinker Cliffs.
+At the 2.1-mile mark, get ready for a half-dozen switchbacks to manage the ascent to Tinker Cliffs.

 Continue on and at last you will reach the Appalachian Trail at the 3.0-mile mark.
 The area where this junction is located is called Scorched Earth Gap.